-- Adopt the updated road classification system, which introduces collector and arterial classes, as well as urban and rural sub classes based on traffic volumes. - Adopt the proposed road reclassifications outlined in Table 20.
+- Adopt the updated road classification system, which introduces collector and arterial classes, as well as urban and rural sub classes based on traffic volumes. - Adopt the proposed road reclassifications outlined in Table 20 and depicted in Schedules 15, 16 and 17.